 I have always accepted Medicaid reimbursement because I believe that every birthing person and their family deserves the care and the birth they want, regardless of income or ability to pay.
-Unfortunately, accepting Medicaid has become unsustainable for my practice.
+Unfortunately, accepting an unlimited number Medicaid families has become unsustainable for my practice.

 Medicaid has always been a break-even situation at best.
-In some instances, especially in the event of a transfer in labor, I pay to provide care because reimbursement doesn’t cover out-of-pocket costs.
+In the event of a transfer in labor, I pay to provide care because reimbursement doesn’t cover my out-of-pocket costs.
 Still, I have continued to accept Medicaid because it simply felt like the right thing to do.

-Current managed care plans pay 20 to 28% less than Medicaid did twenty years ago while every overhead has increased.
-When adjusted for inflation, that amounts to nearly a 50% cut and this is not sustainable.
+Current Medicaid managed care plans pay 20 to 28% less than Medicaid did twenty years ago while every overhead expense and the cost-of-living has increased.
+When adjusted for inflation, that amounts to nearly a 50% pay cut.